 The two remaining hospitals in Herrin and Carbondale existed as Southern Illinois Healthcare until 1995, when it was agreed they would purchase St. Joseph Memorial Hospital in nearby Murphysboro, Illinois.
 St. Joseph had begun as a makeshift emergency center after a railroad accident in 1895.
 The Franciscan Sisters, who spearheaded the permanent facility originally called St. Andrews, ran the hospital for 58 years before handing it over to the Sisters Adorers of the Most Precious Blood.
 When the current facility was built in 1960, the name was changed to St. Joseph from St. Andrew to avoid confusion with a local public home for aged men.
 Although St. Joseph is no longer a religiously-affiliated hospital, it retains its strong Catholic heritage.

-Today, Southern Illinois Healthcare remains a not-for-profit integrated health system and employs nearly 3,000 people.
-It is now comprised of over twenty facilities, including the three inpatient hospitals, plus two clinics, two physician office buildings, an urgent care and dedicated centers that include neurology, cancer, heart, sleep and rehabilitation.
+Today, Southern Illinois Healthcare remains a not-for-profit integrated health system and employs nearly 3,400 people.
+It is now comprised of over thirty facilities, including three inpatient hospitals, three clinics, numerous physician offices, three walk-in clinics and dedicated centers that include neurology, cancer, heart, sleep and rehabilitation.